MaestroGraph/FAS/README.md

 - bash scripts for fast compile, conversion to WebGraph format, and executing commands (java)
 - scripts for the analysis of the results (how edges in SCCs are removed; removed edges in size-two cycles)

+The Python script to get the inverse of a graph: get_inverse_graph.py The script: small.sh

 The following is from the original readme file.